CortexForge

 Organizations wanted help—not loss of control.

-Successful systems used AI to summarize, highlight, and assist—without replacing judgment.This period established that intelligence must be governed to remain trusted.
+Successful systems used AI to summarize, highlight, and assist—without replacing judgment.Why this era matters:

 2023-2024